ospatil/generator-node-typescript/README.md

 ## What's new in the latest release?
 - Switch to _typings_ as manager for TypeScript definitions.
 The TSD team has deprecated _tsd_ in favour of _typings_.
 You can find more information about _typings_ on [Github](https://github.com/typings/typings).
 - Integration of _dts-generator_ tool to generate a single .d.ts bundle containing external module declarations exported from TypeScript source files in the module.
-- No global dependencies.
-I install `typescript`, `tslint` and `typings` as local dev dependencies allowing you to freely use different versions of these tools for different modules.
+- Less global dependencies.
+I install `typescript` and `tslint` as local dev dependencies allowing you to freely use different versions of these for different modules.

 ## Additional notes
 - I provide nice integration with [VS Code editor](https://code.visualstudio.com/).
 I configure the `gulp build` task as the default VS Code build task.